GoogleChrome/web.dev/src/site/content/en/media/prepare-media/index.md

   - joemedley
   - derekherman
 description: |
-  In this section we learn how to format video for mobile web playback, and how to create multiple files to cover a range of browsers, plus how to encrypt them.
+  In this section you'll learn how to format video for mobile web playback, and how to create multiple files to cover a range of browsers, plus how to encrypt them.
 date: 2017-06-30
 updated: 2021-03-07